Skip to content

 Warning

-Because DAGExecution instances are mutable, they are non thread-safe.
-This is unlike DAG which is ThreadSafe
+Because DAGExecution instances are mutable, they are not thread-safe.
+This is unlike DAG which is ThreadSafe.
+Create a DAGExecution per thread if you want to run the same DAG in parallel.

 Basic Operations between nodes